 Our Elite Private School

-LIFT Educational Academy accepts a limited number of students in 1st-12th grade who are struggling in traditional learning environments...
+LIFT Educational Academy, in either our on-campus or virtual school, accepts a limited number of students in 1st-12th grade who are struggling in traditional learning environments.Read more

 Struggling students are not all built the same.
 They require a school experience tailored to their unique needs.
 Select from a variety of student-fit models best suited for your child.